 Central nervous system infections caused by viruses can cause meningitis and encephalitis.

-Symptoms usually start with fever and can progress to irritability, refusal to eat, and sometimes seizures.
+Symptoms usually start with fever and can progress to irritability, refusal to eat, headache, neck pain, and sometimes seizures.

-The diagnosis is based on a spinal tap.
+The diagnosis of viral central nervous system infections is based on a spinal tap.

 Many infections are mild, but others are severe and can cause death.

 Antiviral drugs are usually not effective for most viruses that cause central nervous system infections, so children need to receive supportive measures (such as fluids and drugs to control fever and pain).

 Viruses Overview of Viral Infections A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
 It requires a living cell in which to multiply.
 A viral infection can lead to a spectrum of symptoms from... read more that infect the central nervous system (brain and spinal cord) include herpesviruses (see also herpes simplex virus infections Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more ), arboviruses, coxsackieviruses, echoviruses, and enteroviruses Overview of Enterovirus Infections Enterovirus infections affect many parts of the body and may be caused by any of several different strains of enterovirus.
 Enterovirus infections are caused by many different viruses.
 Symptoms... read more .